codekiddy2/Visual-Studio-gtkmm/README.md

 **HOW-TO:**
 ```
-Before anything go ahead and look on wiki (click wiki icon on the right -> -> )
+Before anything go ahead and look on wiki (click wiki link on the right top -> ^ )
 in order to see dependecy graph and see what is awaiting you!
 To build, clone this repo so that you end up with D:\GitHub\Visual-Studio-gtkmm\
 this is important because many projects and settings depend on this fixed path!